 (c) If, after purchasing the trip, the passenger is prevented from starting the trip or continuing it within the validity period of the ticket due to a hospitalization or illness that makes it impossible to travel by plane, we can extend the validity period of the ticket until the date on which the passenger is fit to travel, or until our first flight after that date, from the point at which the passenger restarts the trip in the seat available in the travel class or service he/she paid for.
 The passenger must show a hospitalization or medical certificate that proves his/her inability to fly on the date of the flight plus or minus 3 days.
 The validity of the ticket can be extended up to 45 days from the date of the initial flight, with an additional 45-day extension if a new, updated certificate is provided.

 The change will be to the same class of travel as initially purchased; if not available, the corresponding difference must be paid.
 In such circumstances, we will also extend the validity period of the tickets of other direct relatives accompanying the traveler.
-Instead of changing the dates, the passenger may opt for a non-refundable voucher for the amount of the unused sections of the ticket, valid for 1 year.

 (d) In the event of the death of a passenger during the journey, the tickets of the people accompanying the deceased traveler may be modified, with the minimum stay clause no longer applicable or its validity extended.
 In the event of the death of a direct relative of a passenger who started the trip, the validity of the ticket of the passenger and of any direct relatives traveling with him/her may also be modified.
 In the event of death, the margin is extended up to 20 days between the death and the day of the flight.
-Instead of changing the dates, the passenger may opt for a non-refundable voucher for the amount of the unused sections of the ticket, valid for 1 year.

 (e) To benefit from the modifications mentioned in sections (c) and (d) above, a valid hospitalization, doctor's or death certificate must be provided.
 The validity of the ticket will be extended for a period of no more than forty-five (45) days from the date of the original flight.